FuaadNew/First-Conda-project/README.md

 - Handling missing data
 - Basic data analysis techniques

+### Matplotlib
+- Creating basic plots and visualizations
+- Working with figures and axes
+- Plotting with NumPy arrays
+- Customizing plot appearance (titles, labels, sizing)
+- Saving plots as image files
+- Visualizing real-world data from CSV files

 ## Getting Started

 1. Start with `Introduction-to-numpy.ipynb` to learn array fundamentals
 2. Progress to `Introduction_to_pandas.ipynb` for data manipulation
+3. Continue with `Introduction_to_Matplotlib.ipynb` to learn data visualization
-3. Practice with `pandas-exercises.ipynb` for reinforcement
+4. Practice with `numpy-exercises.ipynb` and `pandas-exercises.ipynb` for reinforcement
-4. Experiment with the car sales datasets to apply your skills
+5. Experiment with the car sales and heart disease datasets to apply your skills

 ## Dataset Information